 Mar.
 11, 2022 EPA releases a proposal to address states’ obligation to eliminate significant contribution to nonattainment of the 2015 ozone standard.
 The proposal includes new requirements for EGUs under CSAPR as well as “dynamic adjustments of emissions budgets over time and backstop daily emissions rate limits for most coal-fired units” affected by the rule.
 EPA also proposes NOx emission limits for certain industrial sources including: reciprocating internal combustion engines for natural gas pipelines; cement kilns; iron and steel boilers and furnaces; furnaces in glass and glass product manufacturing; and certain large boilers in chemical manufacturing, petroleum and coal products manufacturing, and pulp, paper, and paperboard mills.
 Comments are due 30 days from publication in the Federal Register.

 Mar.
-29, 2022 Several NGOs file suit in the Northern District of California to compel EPA to to promulgate federal Good Neighbor plans for New Mexico, Pennsylvania, Utah, and Virginia for the 2015 ozone standard.
+29, 2022 Several NGOs file suit in the Northern District of California to compel EPA to to promulgate federal Good Neighbor plans for New Mexico, Pennsylvania, Utah, and Virginia for the 2015 ozone standard, which are states that were not included in the consent decree leading to the 2015 Ozone Good Neighbor Plan.
 The complaint recognizes that EPA has signed proposed, but not finalized, plans for Pennsylvania, Utah, and Virginia and has not proposed a plan for New Mexico.
 Sierra Club et al v.
-Environmental Protection Agency, No. 4:22-cv-01992 (N.D.
+Environmental Protection Agency, No. 3:22-cv-01992 (N.D.
 Cal.).

 Apr.
 21, 2022 EPA holds a virtual public hearing on the proposed Good Neighbor Plan for 2015 Ozone NAAQS.